PubNubDevelopers/pn-toolbox-react/docs/tools/README.md

 If you know JavaScript, you know what this is.
 If you don't, read about it.
 It's standard *CommonJS* stuff.

-##### Context Provider Summary
+#### Summary

-That's really all there is to a simple context.
+That's really all there is to a creating a simple context.
 Even if you don't understand the mechanics at first, you will as you work with it.
 Just follow the rules above for creating it very strictly and it will all workout just fine.
 If it doesn't, treat it as a learning opportunity and search the webs for explanations or consult your React mentor.